The most beautiful homes are usually a mix of different styles. We discuss the mix of modern and retro interiors.

 Vintage designs boast ornamental and textured designs while retro designs are famous for their graphic looks and bright colours.
 Then what better way to balance these off than with clean, modern designs?

 The task might seem daunting, but these interior design tricks are proof that it’s not:

 As modern designs have clean lines and more minimalistic designs, they make a good foundation for the rest of the home.
 Pick most of your pieces to match the modern look of the home, then select retro or vintage accents to add character.

 This modern family home boasts clean furniture lines with Scandinavian design influence.
-The room utilises retro accents like the armchair and standout pendant lights to mix the 2 styles.
+The room utilises retro accents like the armchair and standout pendant lights to mix the to styles.

 The easiest way to tie a room together is to tell a colour story.
 Make sure to pick a colour story and stick to it.

 Using gold, grey, and white, this home ties together modern elements (sofa and geometric table) with retro pieces (pouf seating straight from the 70s, art deco wall light, and pendant lights), and even crosses into older eras with the vintage mirror frame.

 While a home that’s split right down the middle in style might look confused, a mostly modern space with a few elements from the past and vice versa keeps the look of the space in sync.

 This living room features modern furniture, architecture, and decor offset by the art deco storage units beside the fireplace and an almost medieval chandelier.